-Thrift stores in our town have figured out that people are doing resale online, and they have jacked up the prices through the roof and priced themselves out of the resale market.
+Thrift stores in our town have figured out that people are doing resales online and they have jacked up the prices through the roof and priced themselves out of the resale market.
 A month ago, I saw a large wooden frame in a thrift store with a $75 price tag on it.
 That same frame would be $25 in my store.
-If an item is donated to you, be respectful of the person who donates it, give it a reasonable not inflated price.
+If an item is donated to you, be respectful of the person who donates it; give it a reasonable, not inflated price.
 Pricing should average 1/4 the retail.
-If a lamp costs $100.00 new, its $25 used.
+If a lamp costs $100.00 new, it's $25 used.

 What I Love

 After all that I have told you, do you still love the idea of owning a store?
 Well, let me tell you what I love about it.
 I love up-cycling things.
 Often, I was at the counter repurposing an Item and a customer comes in and sees what I am doing.
 People are naturally curious.
 These occasions gave me the opportunity to discuss my feelings about re-purposing a topic near and dear to my heart.

 I loved creating displays.
 Most of my displays had a theme.
 It was fun when people came in and said, “Oh that’s a great idea.”
 I moved things and created new displays daily.
 Being on a ladder ten feet in the air to hang 200 flowers was a great time to me.
 Creating displays was something that I miss so much.

 I loved my customers.
 People are wonderful, they would come in and tell me stories, tell me about their kids, lives, and about what this area use to be like 20 years ago.
 I loved helping customers solve problems, decorating dilemmas.
 While some of these things are specific to my store, in general you should like people if you are going to be in customer service.
 If none of this appeals to you, maybe opening a thrift store is not your gig.